BlackRookSoftware/ArcheText/README.md

 This project was designed to replace [DL](https://github.com/BlackRookSoftware/DL).
 Unlike DL, ArcheText maintains definition hierarchy and supports value expressions.

+### Why?

+JSON and XML are okay for laying out hierarchical data, but not when that data can be similar to other data or if that data is redundant.
+ArcheText seeks to eliminate this, as well as providing a means to de-serialize that data into Java Objects.

 ### Structure

 ArcheText's Structure is similar to most curly-brace language structures,